IBM/aspera-sdk-js/.github/CONTRIBUTING.md

 ### 1. Fork the repo:

-Go to the [Aspera for Browser SDK](https://github.com/IBM/aspera-browser-sdk-js) repository in GitHub and click the `Fork` button in the top-right corner.
-This will create a copy repo of the Aspera for Browser SDK associated with your account.
+Go to the [Aspera Browser SDK](https://github.com/IBM/aspera-browser-sdk-js) repository in GitHub and click the `Fork` button in the top-right corner.
+This will create a copy repo of the Aspera Browser SDK associated with your account.

 ### 2. Clone your fork: